kiwigrid/helm-charts/charts/influxdb-backup/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `my-release` deployment:
+To uninstall/delete the `influxdb-backup` cronjob:

 ```bash
 helm uninstall influxdb-backup